Rubio1980/Rubio1980/README.md

 ### Olá! 🤙 eu sou o Rubio Oliveira

+- 🌱 At the moment I'm studying System Analysis and Development (EAD)
 - 🔭 I'm currently looking for an internship or junior opportunity
-- 🌱 At the moment I'm studying System Analysis and Development (EAD)
+- 🧪 Degree in Chemestry

 ##